 How hot is too hot?

-If you’re worried that your child has a fever, you’ll want to take their temperature to check.
+If you’re worried that your child has a fever, you may want to take their temperature to check.
 But what is a ‘normal’ temperature for your little one?

-Even though a child’s temperature range can vary widely, any temperature over 37.5°C is classed as a fever.
+Even though temperature range can vary widely in children under five, any temperature over 37.5°C is classed as a fever.

 Taking your child’s temperature